GreyRabbitty/smart-contract-practice-best/docs/development-recommendations/general/negative-int.md

+!!! tip

+    For comprehensive insights into secure development practices, consider visiting the [Development Recommendations](https://scsfg.io/developers/) section of the Smart Contract Security Field Guide.
+This resource provides in-depth articles to guide you in developing robust and secure smart contracts.

 Solidity provides several types to work with signed integers.
 Like in most programming languages, in Solidity a signed integer with `N` bits can represent values from `-2^(N-1)` to `2^(N-1)-1`.
 This means that there is no positive equivalent for the `MIN_INT`.
 Negation is implemented as